Transfer Credit FAQ

 Transfer credit policies differ by institution and state.
 FCC abides by MHEC guidelines and our institutional policies when evaluating transfer credit.
-Those policies can be found in FCC's academic catalog.
+Those policies can be found in FCC's academic catalog and on our website.

 9. You didn't post transfer credit from all of the colleges I attended.
 Why?

 We evaluate transcripts as they are received, so sometimes this means we have not received all of the transcripts you have requested.
 When your other transcripts arrive and have been evaluated, we will send another notification to your MyFCC email account.
 If all of your transcripts have arrived and we haven't awarded transfer credit from a particular college, it could be those courses weren't needed for your major.
 If you think we were in error with our evaluation of a particular transcript, please contact us at 301.846.2595.

 10. How do I change my major?